Payson R. Stevens: Science communication

+Reception

+According to the historian of science Jenifer Barton, 'Payson Stevens's work helped transform ESS's products and various communication strategies into a science brand'.
+Similar arguments about the significance of Stevens's work for ESS also appear in an interview of the earth scientist Berrien Moore III (2011), and in the Encyclopedia of Ocean Sciences (2008).

 In 1989, Stevens presented the work of INI at Robert Redford's 'Sundance Symposium on Global Climate Change'.

-In 1990, he delivered a TED talk on global warming.
+In 1990, Stevens delivered a TED talk on global warming.

 In 1993, Stevens's company INI received the John Wesley Powell Award from the United States Geological Survey.

 In 1994, INI went on to receive the Presidential Award for Design Excellence from President Bill Clinton.